What Fluids Will Help?

 - Decaffeinated tea.
 Warm beverages in an older child can be soothing and can help break up mucus.
 Just make sure the tea is not hot enough to scald or burn.
 As long as your child is older than 1, add some honey to soothe your child's sore throat and ease a cough.

 - Milk.
 Despite what you may have heard, milk is fine for children with colds or flu.
 Milk does not cause mucus build-up.
 In fact, the protein, calories, and fat in milk can help keep up your sick child's strength.

 What shouldn't sick children drink?
-Skip caffeinated drinks -- sick kids don't need it.
+Skip caffeinated drinks -- sick kids don't need it and the drinks can promote water loss.
 As a rule, avoid sugary drinks or sodas.
 However, if a sweet drink is all your sick kid is willing to swallow, it may be OK to make an exception for now.

 What If Your Sick Child Won't Drink?

 - Popsicles.
 If possible, get sugar-free popsicles or those made with real fruit juice instead of sugary water.
 Or, make your own popsicles from juice.
 Pedialyte comes in frozen pops, too.

 - Gelatin.
 Use a cookie cutter to make fun shapes.